Five Ways to Make Your Blog SEO-friendly

 Blogging is a great way to drive traffic to your website.
-Blogging regularly will help Google & other search engines to find your site, index more of your pages and increase your chances of making it to page 1 of search results.
+Blogging regularly will build a bank of content that will help Google to find your site, index more of your pages and increase your chances of making it to page 1 of search results.

-Writing a regular blog will give you content to share with your network on social media and making your blog SEO-friendly will also help it to stand out in news feeds and catch the eye of potential readers.
+Writing a regular blog will also give you content to share with your network on social media.
+Ensuring your blog is SEO-friendly will help content stand out in news feeds and catch the eye of potential readers.

 But if you’re new to blogging, it can be hard to know where to start.
 Follow this basic advice to get you going and to develop good habits for following best blog-writing practice.